tezos-commons/baseDAO/.github/CONTRIBUTING.md

 A workaround is to set `TERM=dumb`.
 3. You can run tests using our `Makefile`, see below.

-## Cabal and Stack

-We use [`hpack`](https://hackage.haskell.org/package/hpack) and `stack.yaml` to maintain the project and its dependencies, but we also provide `.cabal` files in the repository due to [stack issue](https://github.com/commercialhaskell/stack/issues/4906) which makes it impossible to use `morley` as a dependency with stack version > 2 without `.cabal` files.
-Also we provide `cabal.project` and `cabal.project.freeze` files in order to provide an ability to build the project using `cabal`.
-If you want to update dependencies in one of these cabal related files you should transfer changes to `package.yaml` or `stack.yaml` and run [`scripts/generate-cabal-files.sh`](scripts/generate-cabal-files.sh), this script will update these files.

 ## Branching policy

 This project uses a variation of the [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow) branching model with two branches.
 Naming of long-lived branches is different: